 Upon successful completion of the course, the student should be able to:

-- Identify the key elements of successful career planning.
+- Assess the key elements of successful career planning.

-- Prescribe the appropriate methodology for the acquisition of a major purchase.
+- Apply the appropriate steps for the acquisition of a major purchase.

 - Employ risk-management principles to address threats to income and assets.

-- Differentiate between various investment opportunities and the related risk factors.
+- Differentiate between various investments and the related risk factors.